 The next morning was the day of the Cirque de Towers, a much anticipated hike.
 We left the trail in the morning and began to climb up to the valley of walls that formed a fortress of cliffs.
 Apparently, the way into the beautiful valley is called Texas Pass.
 This climb is much harder than any climb I’ve ever done, and I hope I never have to do one like it again.
 The trail walks along several lakes as it shallowly climbs up a gorge.
 But the trail and the gorge both disappear and leave you to make your own short, steep switchbacks straight up to the pass.
 Over the top you enter the famous valley of Cirque de Towers and drop down all the way to a lake.

 Tired of the same river or road playlist?
-Interested in taking up fly fishing or learning more about it?
-Or maybe you would like some insight on how to build a career in the fly fishing or conservation arenas?
-Tune in to the new Trout Unlimited Costa 5 Rivers podcast, “Emerging” presented by Simms Fishing. … Read more
+Trying to learn more about fly fishing and aquatic invertebrates?
+Or maybe you would like some insight on how to get a job in the fly fishing or conservation world?